Setting up a Super Administrator account for Windows Home

 • Before setting the Super Administrator account, ensure that the local account has the administrator rights.
 Otherwise, the Super Administrator account cannot be enabled.

-1. Enter "CMD" in the search box on the taskbar and right-click Command Prompt, and click Run as administrator.
+1. Enter "cmd" in the search box on the taskbar and right-click Command Prompt, and click Run as administrator.

 3. Click the Windows icon and the Account icon, then click Administrator to log in with your Super Administrator account.

-To clear the Super Administrator account, enter "net user administrator /active:no" on the Administrator: Command Prompt window and press Enter.
+2. Enter "net user administrator /active:no" on the Command Prompt window and press Enter.
 Please note that there is a space between "administrator" and "/active:no".
 Restart your computer.
-If there is only one super administrator, close the Super Administrator account with caution.
-Otherwise, no account is available after the account is closed.

 Helpful or not?